If you wish to report an adverse event or product complaint, please call 1-800-LILLYRX (1-800-545-5979)

 Use Clinical Judgment When Considering Donanemab Treatment Course

-Consider stopping dosing with donanemab based on reduction of amyloid plaque levels to minimal levels on amyloid PET imaging.2 Clinical judgment should be used when considering whether an individual patient’s dosing should be continued or stopped in the absence of a safety issue.
+Consider stopping dosing with donanemab based on reduction of amyloid plaques to minimal levels on amyloid PET imaging.2 Clinical judgment should be used when considering whether an individual patient’s dosing should be continued or stopped in the absence of a safety issue.
 Clinical judgment may be informed by factors such as clinical assessments and amyloid beta pathology.

 Dosing was continued or stopped in response to observed effects on amyloid imaging in the TRAILBLAZER-ALZ 2 study.
 The percentages of donanemab-treated participants who were eligible to be switched to placebo based on amyloid PET levels were